Travel guide

 When should I activate the eSIM?

-Install it at home with Wi-Fi before traveling, but do not activate the data until you land in Canada.
+Install it at home with Wi-Fi before traveling, but don't activate data until you land in Canada.
 This way, you don't consume anything prematurely.
-Upon arrival, you just need to turn on the line and data roaming for that eSIM, and you'll have internet instantly.
+Upon arrival, you just need to turn on the line and data roaming for that eSIM, and you'll have instant internet.

 Conclusion

-Traveling connected in Canada is very easy if you sort it out before you leave.
+Traveling connected to Canada is very easy if you sort it out before you leave.
 To recap: process your eTA (mandatory for flights, 7 CAD, valid for 5 years), choose a 3-5 GB plan for a week of normal use, install the eSIM at home, and activate it upon landing.
-You'll have coverage from Bell, Rogers, or Telus in cities and on major roads, offline maps for the Rockies, and your Spanish number always active.
-All while avoiding expensive roaming from your carrier.
-With PuraSim, you get 218 destinations, plans from $0.85, QR activation in 1 minute, hotspot, and 24/7 Spanish support.
+You'll have coverage from Bell, Rogers, or Telus in cities and on main roads, offline maps for the Rockies, and your Spanish number always active.
+All this while avoiding expensive roaming from your operator.
+With PuraSim, you get 218 destinations, plans from $0.85, 1-minute QR activation, hotspot, and 24/7 Spanish support.
 What are you waiting for?
 Choose your eSIM for Canada and focus on enjoying Toronto, Vancouver, and the Rockies.
-To delve deeper, don't miss our guide on international eSIM or the case of eSIM in Japan for 7 days if your next destination is another continent.
-And remember to process your permit on the official Canadian eTA website.
+For more in-depth information, don't miss our guide on international eSIM or the case of eSIM in Japan for 7 days if your next destination is another continent.
+And remember to process your permit on the official Canada eTA website.

 Marc González Sáez